San Antonio Tax Penalties

 You may be subject to tax penalties if you fail to follow our tax laws or tax reporting requirements, if you do not make tax payments or deposits on time, or if you make a mistake on your tax returns.

-Civil tax penalties can add to already mounting tax debt and trigger additional interest, additional penalty assessments, and may result in the IRS or state tax authorities issuing a tax lien or levying on your accounts.
+Civil tax penalties can add to already mounting tax debt and trigger additional interest, and additional penalty assessments, and may result in the IRS or state tax authorities issuing a tax lien or levying on your accounts.
 Criminal tax penalties can even come with jail time and restitution.

 When facing a tax penalty in San Antonio, taxpayers should consult an experienced San Antonio tax penalties attorney to see if the penalty can be abated or removed or if there are other options for reducing or mitigating the liability.

 About Tax Penalties